But in the most important and ultimate sense He doesn't (and didn't). One day the scales of justice will be completely balanced.

 Are we evil?
 For a discussion click here.

-²The solution is only God can restore us, we can't restore (save) ourselves.
-And the way he does this requires us to trust Him and His provision.
 This was established at the very outset of mankind's rebellion when God provided Adam and Eve with animal skins to cover their shame, resulting in the death of another living creature (the consequences of our rebellion and God's warning of death).

-The ultimate provision was also promised at that time in the child (seed) of the women i.e. a living being after the image of man as well as God's image (i.e. the Son of God and man - Jesus) would be the ultimate sacrifice leading to the eventual end of all pain and destruction for any who trust in God's provision.
+The ultimate provision was also promised at that time in the child (seed) of the women i.e. a living being after the image of man as well as God (i.e. the Son of God and man - Jesus) would be the ultimate sacrifice leading to the eventual end of all pain and destruction for any who trust in God's provision.

 God warned the day we rebelled we would die.
 Death was simply the natural outcome of our disconnecting from life i.e. our Creator, who is the very cause and source of life, not death.
 The natural or organic (and reasonable) result of cutting ourselves off from the source of life is death.
-When God said the day we eat we would surely die was not a statement of judgment but the simple reality that to disconnect from life results in the opposite i.e. life.
+When God said the day we eat we would surely die was not a statement of judgment but the simple reality that to disconnect from life results in the opposite i.e. death.

 Once we rebelled the damage had been done.
 The only option was for something else to die in our place for the consequences of our disconnecting from the Source of life if we were to be restored and avoid our own death.
-The harm and destruction caused by our rebellion matter and could not be ignored or pretended not to matter.
-Someone or something had to suffer the destructive consequences of our rebellious distrust of God if we were to escape those consequences ourselves.

 Sacrificing another for our benefit (so we wouldn't have to reap the consequences of our distrust) isn't barbaric it is an act of severe mercy.
 What is destructive, evil, and barbaric is our rebellion, not the sacrifice made to spare and rescue us from its consequences i.e. our distrust.
 The evil, pain, and suffering in the world are the consequence of our rebellion and a clear indication of how severe our rebellion is.

 ³We'd prefer He simply removed evil altogether so we can go about our life uninterrupted as long as and only if it doesn't involve God i.e. require us to trust Him.
+We love and embrace the benefits of creation.
+We simply do not want to trust the Creator.
+Ironic when you think about it.
+How can we justly accept and love the good benefits that someone offers yet reject them?

 We prefer being our own god, only without the consequences.
 We don't want God, we only want relief.
-We attempt to gain that by using the good gifts of creation without fully acknowledging the Creator and loving Giver of those gifts.
+We attempt to gain that by using the good gifts of creation without fully acknowledging the Creator - the loving Giver of those gifts.
 To use an old idiom and analogy, we want to have our cake and eat it too.

 If God is good why does He allow evil, is the wrong question.
 Why?
 It is based on the following wrong assumptions.